Lump Sum Allowances

 = £0

-Even though you’ve taken less than 25% of the fund as a tax-free lump sum if you apply to use the alternative method your tax-free benefits would be less.
+Even though you’ve taken less than 25% of the fund as a tax-free lump sum, if you apply to use the alternative method your tax-free benefits would be less.
 This means you could pay more in tax.

 What happens when you take benefits after age 75?

-The examples below show what happens if someone has gone past age 75 and has no Lifetime Allowance Protection.
+The examples below show what happens if someone has gone past age 75 and has no lifetime allowance protection.

-In these examples, they reached 75 on 1 January 2024 and started taking benefits of £1,000 per month tax-free cash with £3,000 per month as taxable income.
+In these examples, they reached age 75 on 1 January 2024 and started taking benefits of £1,000 per month tax-free cash with £3,000 per month as taxable income.
 They have received 8 monthly payments (£32,000) up to August 2024.

 They have a remaining pension valued at £ 920,000 that was subject to an age 75 lifetime allowance check when the value was £940,000 (87.59%) and the lifetime allowance was £1,073,100.